 Bill Albert was an active participant in the 50th Anniversary Committee, organized the first official event in December 2014, and has assumed responsibilities for a number of other events with new and interesting ideas.
-Bill has participated in RDB Day for many years with his booth of stereographic equipment and presented a program about it in 2015.
+Bill has participated in RDB Day for many years.

-Charles Larkins, III, current Waterville City Council member and chair of the Parks and Recreation Committee.
+Charles Larkins, III, has been a Waterville City Council member and chair of the Parks and Recreation Committee.
 A retiree with the Lucas County and Ohio Turnpike Commission, Mr. Larkins has been active in his church and other volunteer organizations.
-We welcome Chuck Larkins to the Board of the Waterville Historical Society.

 Tyler Madeker, employed by the Ohio Environmental Protection Agency, who with his wife Nicole recently relocated to Waterville.
 He states that he always had an interest in history and loves the historical attributes of Waterville and the surrounding area.
 He also enjoys collecting and studying early American antiques and furniture.